DavisPL/cargo-sherlock/README.md

 ### RQ1: Synthetic Tuposquatted Attacks

+Here first we will create 100 synthetic typosquatted crates using the script `generate_typosquatted_crates.py`.
+We also need to run cargo-sherlock on 100 popular crates.

 ### RQ2: Real-World Supply Chain Risks
 We will replicate the experiment and the regenerate the table [Table 4] presented in the paper.
 The source code for faster_log crate is not publicly available on crates.io, therefore, we have included the source code for it in the `local_crates` directory.
 For faster_log, we will use the local path to analyze it, for other crates, we will fetch them from crates.io.